 A closer look at the biblical text should convince any objective student that the annual sacrifice of the paschal lamb is not treated, in any way, as referring to a guilt-offering intended to bring about forgiveness of sin.
 It was instituted as part of the celebration commemorating the redemption from Egyptian bondage (Exodus 12:14, 26, 27), and in no honest way can it be used in conjunction with a typological redemption from sin.

 The New Testament portrays Jesus as being literally a biblical sacrificial offering.
-The asham, as all other sacrifices, had to be perfect, without spot and without blemish.
+The asham, as all 5 sacrifices, had to be perfect, without spot and without blemish.
 Jesus was none of these.
 In addition, one must address the fact that not only is human sacrifice abhorrent to God, but that only animals with split hooves and which chew their cud could have been offered for sacrificial purposes.
 Jesus, as a human being, was unfit for sacrificial purposes.